jjhuang417/MastermindGame/README.md

 - Keep in mind that the position of the dots does not align with the positions of the numbers in the guess.

 ## Thought Process
-1. My first step was to design a wireframe for my game and think of all the pieces I would need in order to make this game functional.
+1. My first step was to design a wireframe for my app and think of all the pieces I would need to make this game functional.
 <img src='./readmeImages/wireframeAdjusted.png'>

-2. I chose React.js for this project because I like how fast, efficient, modular you can be with it.
-I then designed the component hierarchy, helping me visualize how components will be mounted and how data will flow.
+2. I chose React.js for this project because I like the speed, efficiency, and modularity it provides.
+I then designed the component hierarchy, this helped me visualize how components will be mounted and the data flow.
 <img src='./readmeImages/components.png'>

-3.
+3. I started by creating the server and this is where I made requests to the random number API and then transform the response into the right data structure for the client.
+I had the server reshape the data because I wanted to modularize my process and didn't want my front end to handle all the load.

+4. After creating my 2 diagrams, I wanted to create a basic UI first so I could start implementing the game logic.
+I started with the top level component, App.jsx.

+5. App.jsx is the component where I made a request to the server to hit the random number API to get the code.
+After the code is retrieved, I pass the number sequence down to other components as props.

+6. Numpad.jsx handles all of the button functionalities as well as the input field.
+The number buttons show the user that the inputs can only range from 0 - 7.
+Users can use buttons to play the game as well as directly type the sequence into the input field.

+7. Modal.jsx is a simple pop up modal that appears when the player reaches either the winning or losing condition.
+The winning and losing condition is housed inside the guess submission function; the moment when a user submits an answer, whether or not a game ends is checked.

+8. The InputHistory.jsx component contains the history of all the guesses the player has attempted.
+The Guessed component is mounted onto this one.

+9. The Guessed.jsx component contains player's guess and the from the answer checking algorithm.
+The number and feedbacks are set as state, and each time a guess is entered, a re-render happens to update the page.

+## Extensions
+- **Score Keeper**: for this extension, I decided to implement a score keeper that would allow numbers of wins and games played to persist.
+I used window's localStorage property to store data across browser sessions.
+Everytime a game ends, the information is saved.
+If the browser was closed, the data would still persist.
+I thought about using an external database like Firebase but due to time constraints, localStorage does the job and was quicker for implementation.

 ## Tech Stack